Will-Tyler/Launchpad-Tools/README.md

  ## Remarks

  Hopefully, someone with more time than me can make a more all-encompasing set of Launchpad tools or a Launchpad API.

+ To completely reset Launchpad, run `defaults write com.apple.dock ResetLaunchPad -bool true; killall Dock` in the terminal.
+To just reload Launchpad without resetting it to its default configuration, run `killall Dock`.